 UPDATE: 9/12/20: I have removed old content on this post that no longer worked and replaced it with options that work as of today.
 I will do my best to keep this post updated as technology changes.
 Thanks for visiting!

 Note that this post refers to syncing Outlook for WINDOWS (all versions, as far as I can tell) with your iPhone.
 Microsoft offers (rather complicated) directions for syncing Outlook for Mac with iPhone.
 I can not speak to how well it works.
 These difficulties are a sample of the reason that I recommend AGAINST Outlook for Mac as a productivity solution.
-For other suggestions of productivity tools for Mac users, see this post and this post.

 A question I get asked often by clients and others is how to sync the Task List in Microsoft Outlook with an iPhone.